junxit/us-congress-bills-115/metadata.md

 - 2018-11-09 — Placed on the Union Calendar, Calendar No. 791.
 - 2018-11-09 — Reported by the Committee on Natural Resources.
 H. Rept.
 115-1012.
 - 2018-11-09 — Reported by the Committee on Natural Resources.
 H. Rept.
 115-1012.
+- 2018-11-13 — Rules Committee Resolution H. Res.
+1142 Reported to House.
+Rule provides for consideration of H.R.
+6784.
+Provides for consideration of H.R.
+6784 under a closed rule, with one motion to recommit allowed.
+Rule also provides for proceedings during the period from November 19, 2018 through November 26, 2018.
+- 2018-11-14 — Rule H. Res.
+1142 passed House.
+- 2018-11-16 — Considered as unfinished business. (consideration: CR H9550-9551)
+- 2018-11-16 — Considered under the provisions of rule H. Res.
+1142. (consideration: CR H9543-9550)
+- 2018-11-16 — DEBATE - The House proceeded with one hour of debate on H.R.
+6784.
+- 2018-11-16 — DEBATE - The House resumed debate on H.R.
+6784.
+- 2018-11-16 — Motion to reconsider laid on the table Agreed to without objection.
+- 2018-11-16 — On passage Passed by recorded vote: 196 - 180 (Roll no. 420). (text: CR H9543)
+- 2018-11-16 — POSTPONED PROCEEDINGS - Pursuant to clause 1(c) of Rule XIX, the Chair announced that further proceedings on H.R.
+6784 would be postponed.
+- 2018-11-16 — Passed/agreed to in House: On passage Passed by recorded vote: 196 - 180 (Roll no. 420).(text: CR H9543)
+- 2018-11-16 — Rule provides for consideration of H.R.
+6784.
+Provides for consideration of H.R.
+6784 under a closed rule, with one motion to recommit allowed.
+Rule also provides for proceedings during the period from November 19, 2018 through November 26, 2018.
+- 2018-11-16 — The previous question was ordered pursuant to the rule.